PdoyleC/rock-paper-scissors/README.md

     ![Sheets Bug](documentation/bug.png)

-- I selected H for the win column and tested the code then and this worked, I then tested column's C,D,E,F,G to append the results and the same issue as before would happen, where the resluts saved under Column A. So H was selected H for the win column.
+- I selected H for the win column and tested the code then and this worked, I then tested column's C,D,E,F,G to append the results and the same issue as before would happen, where the resluts saved under Column A. So H was selected H for the win column, and T for Total games played.
+For the date, those results were put into Columns AC,AK and AT.
+By extending the columns in google sheets.
 - The work around for this was to append the results for wins in column H and for total games into column T.
     ![Sheets Bug](documentation/bug1.png)